Read Harvey Weinstein’s Full Statement Responding to Sexual Harassment Allegations

 In a statement in the Times story, Lisa Bloom, a lawyer who is advising Weinstein, said that “he denies many of the accusations as patently false.”

-After the Times published the story on Thursday, Weinstein's lawyer Charles Harder told The Hollywood Reporter in an email that the story was "saturated with false and defamatory statements" and that he planned to sue the newspaper.
+After the Times published the story on Thursday, Weinstein's lawyer Charles Harder told TIME in an email that the story was "saturated with false and defamatory statements" and that he planned to sue the newspaper.
 He also said that the Times story " relies on mostly hearsay accounts and a faulty report."

 "I have since learned it's not an excuse, in the office — or out of it," he said.
 "To anyone."